 Timbuktu has long been the perfect metaphor for a mythological exotic other.
 In 1510 Moorish author Leo Africanus described Timbuktu’s fabulous wealth during the height of the Songhai Empire – one of the largest Islamic kingdoms in history.
 In The History and Description of Africa, Africanus described the ritual in the court in Timbuktu as “exact and magnificent”.
 Its wealth came from its position as the southern terminus of a key trans-Saharan trade route.
 Merchants sold slaves and bought gold and the city was far enough away from everywhere to maintain autonomy and power.
 Some 333 Sufi saints are said to be buried in tombs and mausoleums across the city.

 LONDON is currently hosting the last Olympics of the twentieth century as well as the first of the 21st.
 It is the last of the 20th century because it is the last to be dominated by the century’s most important technology: Television.
 London is also the first 21st century Olympics as it is the first one where the audience has talked back to the organisers and their broadcaster partner proxies.
-Come Rio in 2016, the Olympics is likely be a very different spectator sport thanks to social media, the power of the Internet and a global movement for more audience power.
+The Rio 2016 Olympics is likely be a very different spectator sport thanks to social media, the power of the Internet and a global movement for more audience power.

 Image via Nick Trask